 Bottom line: The market has beaten generic value by over 19 percentage points from 1/2014 to 12/2015!

 Just how good or bad is a 19 percentage point drag on the index?

-According to the conventional wisdom, if value has performed badly recently, then it is likely to perform better in the near future.
+According to conventional wisdom, if value has performed badly recently, then it is likely to perform better in the near future.

 But what does it mean to say value has performed badly?
-How one measures if “value has worked” can be heavily influenced by the reseacher.
+How one measures if “value has worked” can be heavily influenced by the researcher.
 For example, are they looking at long/short HML-like portfolios?
 What valuation metric are they looking at?
 Equal-weight or market-cap weight construction?
 And so forth.

 As with the 2-year invested growth chart above for value during 2014 and 2015, we’re going to keep this simple: long-only, market-cap weighted, sorted on B/M, using publicly available data so anyone can do the calculations on their own.

 To calculate relative performance for value and the broad market we snag data from Ken French’s website:

 - VAL_10 = Top Decile market-weighted value portfolio (Data).
 Our long-only “value portfolio.”